jmars319/midway-mobile-storage/admin/README.md

    - The site stores editable content (like text and hours) in a content file on the server.
    - Uploaded images are saved on the server so they can be used on the site.

-- Reservation audit: recent reservation audit entries are stored in `data/reservation-audit.json`.
-A full viewer is available at `/admin/reservation-audit.php` that supports download and clearing of audit entries.
+ - Quote audit: recent quote audit entries are stored in `data/quote-audit.json`.
+A full viewer is available at `/admin/quote-audit.php` that supports download and clearing of audit entries.

 - CSRF protection: the admin endpoints now require a CSRF token on POST.
 Use `generate_csrf_token()` in PHP to embed the token in forms or send it via the `X-CSRF-Token` request header.